 - Connection: connecting with people who will help you advance your goals.

 - Execution: working on your projects WITHOUT interruptions.

 The smartest way to do a superior job at ALL three of these is to set aside a specific time block for each one.
-I suggest following the 80/20 rule, like so…
+I suggest using the 80/20 rule, like so…

 - Planning: 10% of your time creating, analyzing and refining your method of doing things.

 - Connection: 10% of your time connecting with people who will help you advance your goals.